 We performed a comparison between IBM Db2 Database and Oracle Multitenant based on real PeerSpot user reviews.

-Find out in this report how the two Relational Databases Tools solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."Scales well enough for a relational database."
+Find out in this report how the two Relational Databases Tools solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."The most valuable feature of the IBM Db2 Database is security."

 "The most valuable features are the simplicity of the database and the access to Db2 and Db2 information."